 R. Students are required to engage in responsible social conduct that reflects credit upon the College community and to model good citizenship in any community.

-S. Greek Organization membership.
+S. Unauthorized Greek Organization membership.
 Students are not permitted to join a social fraternity or sorority if 1) the student is not eligible according to established College standards, or 2) if the Greek organization is not recognized by the College.
 Reasons a student may not be eligible to join an organization include, but are not limited to: student GPA is below an established standard, student has 6 or more Alcohol and Drug Policy points, student is on conduct probation, or the student has been restricted from membership by student conduct sanction.
+Unauthorized membership includes, but is not limited to, participation in recruitment, new member activities pledging, joining, or maintaining membership in a Greek organization that is not recognized by the College.
+It also includes living in a house or apartment run by or on behalf of an unrecognized Greek organization.
 Violation of this policy may result in sanctions including loss of the privilege to join a fraternity or sorority.

 3. Violation of Law & College Discipline